jelisejev/angular-workshop/README.md

 For this example we'll use the movie database API provided by themoviedb.org.
 Detailed information about the API is [available here](http://docs.themoviedb.apiary.io/).

-Two endpoints are used in this workshop: [/search/movie](http://docs.themoviedb.apiary.io/#reference/search/searchmovie/get) and [/movie/:id](http://docs.themoviedb.apiary.io/#reference/movies/movieid/get).
+Two methods are used in this workshop: [/search/movie](http://docs.themoviedb.apiary.io/#reference/search/searchmovie/get) and [/movie/:id](http://docs.themoviedb.apiary.io/#reference/movies/movieid/get).

+The API endpoint is http://api.themoviedb.org/3/.
+The following API key can be used during the workshop `739c4bd0ee4c3bb16d622312d23d7b8a`.

 ## Step-by-step guide